SoftwareAG/c8y-docs/content/machine-learning/api-reference-mlw-bundle/projects.md

 |type|ipynb
 |name|{{name of file}}

-To create a new Architecture file for NN Designer.
+To create a new architecture file for NN Designer.

 |PARAMS||